UK government ‘mulling diplomatic boycott’ of Beijing Winter Olympics

 “The British government must set an example to president Biden and announce a diplomatic boycott of the Beijing Olympics.
 Neither prime minister Boris Johnson nor any other government ministers or officials should attend the games.
 British diplomats should too be instructed to stay far away.”

-A government spokesperson told The Independent: “As the PM has previously said, the UK has long been opposed to sporting boycotts.
+A government spokesperson told The Independent: “As the prime minister has previously said, the UK has long been opposed to sporting boycotts.

-“No decisions have yet been made about government attendance at the Beijing Olympics”.
+“No decisions have yet been made about government attendance at the Beijing Olympics.”

 Join our new commenting forum